ckormanyos/boost_math_test_qemu/README.md

 ### Prerequisites: The Embedded Compiler and Boost Math/Multiprecision

-  - For build and link, the main prerequisite is to get (via `wget`) the embedded compiler.
-Let's place this, for for example, in a self-created directory called `emu_env` within the root directory of the repo `boost_math_test_qemu`.
+  - For build and link, the main prerequisite is to get (via `wget` or similar) the embedded compiler.
+Let's place this, for example, in a self-created directory called `emu_env` within the root directory of the repo `boost_math_test_qemu`.
   - A second prerequisite is to get and provide the include path of the Boost Math and Multiprecision headers.
-In the command below, these is in the command-fragment `-I../boost-root`, but you can use a different location.
+In the command below, the relevant include paths are provided by the command-fragment `-I../boost-root`.
+  You can, of course, use a different location of your choice.

 ```sh
 cd boost_math_test_qemu